prak132/Calculatus/README.md

 * `/calc clear`: Clear the history of expressions you have evaluated.

 ## Why this is better
-* I do unit testing.
+* It is unit tested.

 ## How to install
 * Click on latest releases and drag the jar file into your mods folder